olywoolsey/Notes/Networks/TCP IP.md

 # Transition Control Protocol
 The most widely used [Protocol Stack](Protocol%20Stack.md) mode for the internet, and the most relevant for this course, is a simplified version of the [OSI Model](OSI%20Model.md)
+- Presentation and Session layers merged into Application.
+- Network layer sometimes called the Internet layer.
+- (Data-)Link and Physical layers sometimes merged to give a4-layer model (or the Physical layer simply dropped).

 | Layer       | Usual Name For Packet     | Address Or Similar                               |
 | ----------- | ------------------------- | ------------------------------------------------ |